vasquini/EDLB-micropipe/README.md

 * Nf-test

 For unit module testing, nf-test needs to be installed.
 Instructions to install nf-test are located here: https://code.askimed.com/nf-test/getting-started/
 It's recommended that nf-test be installed on a folder called ~/bin.
 Create that folder if non-existent.
-I included an example .bashrc file you can use the source command to add the ~/bin folder to the path.
-And an example script to test the pipeline in run_test.sh.
 ```
 mkdir ~/bin
 cd ~/EDLB
-source ~./bashrc
+# Add ~/bin to path
+export PATH="$HOME/bin:$PATH"

 ```
 * Bash script example
 This is an example of the bash script I use to submit the test to the pipeline:
 ```
 #!/usr/bin/bash -l
+source /etc/profile
 # Assign Job-Name instead of defauly which is the name of job-script
 #$ -N Nf-test
 # Start the script in the current working directory